 Football season is a favorite time of year for many – especially across Texas.
 As excitement builds for Friday night lights, it's important that players, parents and coaches work together to avoid common football injuries and stay healthy throughout the season.

-"In any sport, there is going to be risk for injury," says Jeff Baggett, Certified Athletic Trainer and Outreach Program Manager at the Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
+"In any sport, there is going to be risk for injury," says Jeff Baggett, Director of Sports Medicine Development and Community Engagement at the Children's Health℠ Andrews Institute for Orthopaedics & Sports Medicine.
 "Fortunately, many common football injuries can be prevented by putting the right strategies in place."

 What are the most common football injuries?